ArabellaTech/django-basic-cms/doc/3rd-party-apps.rst

 Integrate application models and forms into the page admin
 ==========================================================

-If you don't want to sublass the PageAdmin class Gerbi provides an alternative way to integrate external application into the page's administration interface.
+If you don't want to sublass the PageAdmin class Basic CMS provides an alternative way to integrate external application into the page's administration interface.

 For this you need an object with foreign key pointing to a page::

     class Document(models.Model):
-        "A dummy model used to illustrate the use of linked models in Gerbi CMS"
+        "A dummy model used to illustrate the use of linked models in Basic CMS"

         title = models.CharField(_('title'), max_length=100, blank=False)
         text = models.TextField(_('text'), blank=True)